 The membership of the Montgomery Estate Planning Council is limited to attorneys who are members of the Alabama State Bar, trust officers of trust companies and banks that maintain trust departments, Certified Public Accountants who are members of the Alabama Society of Certified Public Accountants, Chartered Life Underwriters or Chartered Financial Consultants who are members of the Society of Financial Service Professionals or National Association of Life Underwriters and Chartered Financial Consultants, or Certified Financial Planners who have received such designation from the Certified Financial Planners Board of Standards.

-Annual dues for the 2017-2018 membership year are $200 per year.
+Annual dues for membership year are $200 per year.
 Dues include the costs of meals for all meetings and the annual social gathering, as well as other membership benefits such as access to the Leimberg Information Service (LISI) and discounted Estate and Trust magazine subscription rates.
 New members pay a one time $100 initiation fee.

 Our calendar tab will have the meeting schedules.
 While the dates will usually not vary once posted, check it frequently for any updates to the speakers and topics of interest.